Why outdoor play is important

 - throwing and chasing balls

 Preschoolers are learning to play with other children.
-They’re also big on make-believe.
-You can make the most of this stage with outside play ideas such as:
+They also like make-believe.
+You can help your child make the most of this stage with outdoor play ideas like:

 - crawling through tunnels or climbing over fallen trees